trinhdhk/callme/README.md

 A proof-of-concept package which convert **R** lists and environments to a (pseudo-)callable objects, just like how **Python** behaves.
 It also includes a special extensions of R6 Class, which produces callable R6 generators and (optionally) callable R6 objects.

-<p style="background:#e6de70">This is an experimental package using brute-force approaches; things can change at any time.
-More efficient approaches are welcomed.</p>
+**This is an experimental package using brute-force approaches; things can change at any time.
+More efficient approaches are welcomed.**

 <img src="inst/MakeCallable.png" width="500">